skols/themichaelskolnik/content/post/2018/03/04/previous-python-chart.md

 ---
 {
-  "title": "Data visualization in Python of recent work", "subtitle": "Some Python data visualization examples of what I had done in my most recent job", "date": "2018-03-08",
+  "title": "Data visualization in Python from my most recent job", "subtitle": "Some data visualization examples in Python of what I had done in my most recent job", "date": "2018-03-08",
   "slug": "previous-python-chart"
 }